jfandy1982/vagrant-test-boxes/README.md

 - to start up on every boot
 - be accessible from the network
 - use portainer.io to manage docker containers
+- portainer data is saved into a mounted volume `docker_storage/portainer` within the repository of 'vagrant-test-boxes'.
+Delete the content on the host, if a complete reset is required.

 #### portainer.io